 - Provide year-round shade to parked cars in Lots 25 and 44.

-- Provide the University with $41,000 in educational opportunities for UMass Amherst students over the next two years in the form of student internships, career mentorship, solar presentations, and a solar learning lab.
+- Provide the University with educational opportunities for UMass Amherst students in the form of student internships, career mentorship, and solar presentations.

 - The project did not require the use of capital funds to build the solar array system, as the developer, Brightergy will finance the cost of all equipment, installation and operations associated with the solar arrays.